Arkya29/DiscordFavoritesEmotesSaver/README.md

 * Open the "Application" tab at the top.
 If you don't see it, click on **»** (or **+** if you still don't see it).
 * Click on "Local storage", then on "https: //discord.com".
 * Find the key "EmojiStore" (you can use the search field "Filter"), and double click on the value to select it.
-* You can now copy or paste the key.
+* You can now copy the current key and paste it to the program, or paste the key created by the program.
+* Refresh Discord by pressing "F5" (on discord.com) or "CTRL" + "R" on a software client.

 ![EmojiStoreKey](https://user-images.githubusercontent.com/61916582/139253531-076edf46-997c-4773-884f-7701ed8f51c5.png)